cockroachdb/docs/src/current/v23.2/set-up-physical-cluster-replication.md

 {% include_cached new-in.html version="v23.2" %} In this tutorial, you will set up physical cluster replication between a primary cluster and standby cluster.
 The primary cluster is _active_, serving application traffic.
 The standby cluster is _passive_, accepting updates from the primary cluster.
 The replication stream will send changes from the primary to the standby.

-The unit of replication is a _virtual cluster_, {% comment %}link to Matt's CV docs{% endcomment %} which is part of the underlying infrastructure in the primary and standby clusters.
+The unit of replication is a _virtual cluster_, which is part of the underlying infrastructure in the primary and standby clusters.

 In this tutorial, you will connect to:

 - The _system interface_ for administration tasks in both clusters, and starting the replication stream from the standby cluster.
-- The application _virtual cluster_ on the primary to work with databases, tables, workloads, and so on.
+- The application _virtual cluster_ on the primary cluster to work with databases, tables, workloads, and so on.

 ## Overview